 ALICE is people of all ages, genders, races, and ethnicities, living in urban, suburban, and rural communities.
 However, some groups are disproportionately represented in hardship due to longstanding discrimination and systemic racism, sexism, ageism, and ableism.

 This ALICE Report for West Virginia provides the most comprehensive look at the population called ALICE — households that have incomes above the Federal Poverty Level but that struggle to afford household necessities.
 This report provides high-quality, research-based information to foster a better understanding of who is struggling in our communities.

-The ALICE Report for West Virginia presents the latest ALICE data available — a point-in-time snapshot of economic conditions across the state in 2019.
-By showing how many West Virginia households were struggling then, the ALICE research provides the backstory for why the COVID-19 crisis is having such a devastating economic impact.
-The ALICE data is especially important now to help stakeholders identify the most vulnerable in our communities, and direct programming and resources to assist them throughout the pandemic and the recovery that follows.
+The ALICE Report for West Virginia presents the latest ALICE data available.
+By showing how many West Virginia households are struggling, the ALICE research provides the backstory to implement changes that improve the lives of ALICE.
+The ALICE data is especially important now to help stakeholders identify the most vulnerable in our communities, and direct programming and resources to assist them.

 This Report highlights the financial struggles of West Virginia’s low-income workers and families.
 The ALICE measures help stakeholders ask the right questions, reduce vulnerabilities, remove obstacles to advancement, identify gaps in community resources, build a stronger workforce, and implement programs and policies that help put financial stability within reach for ALICE households and create equity across communities.